jagansavanth/YelpCamp/README.md

 Hosted on Heroku and MongoLab servers.

-Still further improvements in UI will be made from time to time and will keep this updated.
+Still further improvements in UI are needed.